This FAQ last updated: 06.02.2024

 Q: Do you provide a map for the BS6/Euro5 477cc and the Powertronic V4?

-A: We do.
+A: We do for some configurations.
 Please consult the forum where these maps are made available.
 Disclaimer: The Powertronic is NOT sold by us and all questions regarding its operation should be aimed at the RaceDynamics Helpline.
 The providing of maps for it is done as a voluntary service and no warranty or guarantee of any kind, explicit or implied for a specific function is given.
 You use our maps 100% at your own risk.
 You can always assume that modifications have to be done to fit your specific configuration.
-Of course we are always willing to help with that as much as possible – in the forum.
+Of course we are always willing to help with that in the forum as much as possible.

 Q: I have a BS3, do I need to change the carburetor configuration or the carburetor itself?